AsiaWi/snap-it-up-frontend/README.md

 - DESKTOP- when user logged out
   ![wireframe_home_logged_out](https://res.cloudinary.com/dmod5eglu/image/upload/v1706282286/WIREFRAME_DESKTOP_HOME_LOGGED_OUT_zn9otb.png)

-- MOBILE - LOGGED IN AND OUT/ OPTION WITHIN HAMBURGER MENU WILL BE THE SAME AS NAVBAR WITHIN DESKTOP VIEW
+- MOBILE - LOGGED IN AND OUT/ OPTIONS WITHIN HAMBURGER MENU WILL BE THE SAME AS NAVBAR WITHIN DESKTOP VIEW

 Please note advert mobile view is the same for all pages so I will not be doing wireframes for every possibility.
 The advert works in the same reponsive way on all pages